kevinknights29/Dev-Tools-Settings/README.md

 # Dev-Tools-Settings

-My terminal and other dev tools settings
+My terminal and other dev tools' settings

 ## Setup